Skip to primary navigation Skip to content Skip to footer

 Ornate Butterflyfish

-The Ornate butterflyfish is one of the most photogenic fish in Maui.
-Their bright contrasted colors protect them from predators but make for excellent photos.
-Adults are predominantly found in pairs and stay together for life earning them the title of the most romantic fish you can see snorkeling or diving in Lahaina.
+The Ornamentate butterflyfish is one of the most photogenic fish in Maui.
+Its bright, contrasted colors protect it from predators and make for excellent photos.
+Adults are predominantly found in pairs and stay together for life, earning it the title of the most romantic fish you can see snorkeling or diving in Lahaina.

 These fish feed exclusively on coral polyp tissue and avoid corals with seaweed growth.
 This makes them susceptible to starvation in coral colonies that experience heavy algae growth during changes in water temperature and nutrient levels.